Finding and Exploring Promising Search Space for the 0-1 Multidimensional Knapsack Problem: Combining Evolutionary Algorithm with Integer Programming for the MKP

-Thus, $\frac{w_i}{ns}$ indicates the proportion of solutions in $SS$ selecting item $i$.
-The items are renumbered by the score defined in formula (\ref{f1}), so $\frac{i}{n}$ indicates how likely item $i$ is selected by the coarse-grained evaluation.
+Thus, $\frac{w_i}{ns}$ indicates the proportion of solutions in $population$ selecting item $i$.
+The items are renumbered by the score defined in formula (\ref{f1}), so $\frac{i}{n}$ indicates how likely item $i$ is selected by the surrogate relaxation ratio.
 We would prefer adding the items with higher $\delta_i$ into the knapsack.

 Secondly, we count the number of items selected in current best solution $s^*$, i.e., $t = \sum^{n}_{i=1}s^*[i] $.
 Then we sort the items in ascending order of $\delta_i$.
 The items $i \in [1, n-t-\Delta)$ and the items $i \in (n-t+\Delta, n]$ compose a fixed part which is recorded in $fix$ at lines 4-8, and the remaining items $i \in [n-t-\Delta, n-t+\Delta]$ compose a free part, where $\Delta$ is a parameter.
 We make such selections because the items with smaller $\delta_i$ have larger possibility of not being selected and the ones with larger $\delta_i$ have larger possibility of being selected, and the free part should contain those hard to decide items.
 The strategy eliminates the items locating near the head (items with small $\delta_i$) and the end (items with large $\delta_i$) of the ordering.
 As is shown in Figure \ref{fig:figure1}, the blue ones are fixed part and the red ones are free part.